KevinBeeson/Minimum_example/README.md

 You can change how many things you run by inputting these files into minimal_run.txt.

 For this minimum example if I only run 1 file I get around 3-4 seconds per iteration but if I run all 5 at once I get 7-8 seconds per iteration so a doubling....
+If you run it with 1 spectra it should take 40 seconds and with 5 it will take around 1 min 10, so double.

 You can also change the number of CPUs for each spectra by changing the number after -n in the bash_looper_analysis.sh.
 Use only 1 of the specta. and you will see that after you put in more than 5 cpus the program actually slows down.
 This shouldnt make sense as I am sampling 36 dimensions with 72 walkers....